mbeckdev/js30-08-canvas/README.md

 ![image](https://user-images.githubusercontent.com/4518809/150606542-dd53a197-78bf-4181-a597-350a1da1f1c0.png)

-This makes the color change. hue here is a variable that changes. we just push the hue variable from 0 to 360 to get all the colors
+This makes the color change, "hue" here is a variable that changes.
+We just push the hue variable from 0 to 360 to get all the colors.

 Even if the hue is over, it still gives you a color.
-We set it back to 0 though
+We set it back to 0 though.

 ![image](https://user-images.githubusercontent.com/4518809/150606694-0bc4393f-e720-4a52-a2c1-14182e562617.png)